classgraph/classgraph/Zero-Bugs-Commitment.md

 # The Zero Bugs Commitment

-This software is developed and maintained under the *Zero Bugs Commitment* (`#ZeroBugs`).
-This is a commitment to engage in *responsible software engineering*, *proactive community participation*, and *positive community engagement*, by abiding by the principles below.
+This project adheres to the **Zero Bugs Commitment** (`#ZeroBugs`).
+This is a commitment to engage in *responsible software engineering* and *proactive community participation*, with a goal of keeping the count of open or known bugs at zero.
+It is also a commitment of *positive community engagement*.

 ## 1. We will prioritize fixing bugs over implementing new features.